Krivoblotsky/ActionPicker/README.md

 ## Description

-`ActionPicker` is a replication of iOS-style action sheets that are widely used to setup AirPods, HomePod, etc.
+`ActionPicker` is an interactive replication of iOS-style action sheets that are widely used across the system to setup AirPods, HomePod, etc.

 ## Usage